 Importantly, only 50% of blue tits and 32% of great tits that died in the egg expired before the stage of development at which an embryo was discernable to the naked eye.
 This means that if Hemmings and Evans had not examined the egg contents microscopically, they would have incorrectly deemed roughly half of unhatched blue tit eggs and one third of unhatched great tit eggs as unfertilized.
 Thus, evolutionary studies done on birds without proper examination of unhatched eggs might contain skewed data regarding unfertilized eggs.
 Accordingly, the same studies might discard genetic data that could influence our understanding of evolutionary patterns.

-Hemmings and Evans (2020) provides key insight into methods for studying unhatched eggs and the importance of doing so.
-We know that reduced hatching success is a major cost of hybridization in mixed Carolina × black-capped chickadee populations (Driver et al., in press), but no prior study of these species has examined fertilization rates in the level of detail proscribed by Hemmings and Evans.
+Hemmings and Evans (2020) provide key insight into methods for studying unhatched eggs and the importance of doing so.
+We know that reduced hatching success is a major cost of hybridization in mixed Carolina × black-capped chickadee populations (Driver et al. 2022), but no prior study of these species has examined fertilization rates in the level of detail proscribed by Hemmings and Evans.
 The 2020 paper has inspired me to conduct research on the “invisible fraction” in Carolina and black-capped chickadees for my senior thesis.
 This work may help us better understand prezygotic vs. postzygotic barriers to hybridization in chickadees.
 If most of the eggs produced by mixed pairs or hybrid parents are unfertilized, that would represent prezygotic barriers; if the eggs instead contain embryos that die during development, that would indicate postzygotic barriers.
 My primary goal, then, will be to clarify patterns of fertilization in our mixed Pennsylvania chickadee populations, at Hawk Mountain and at Tuscarora State Park.